 Mr. Livingston believes his love for writing probably started in high school, although he had already published a periodical newsletter as early as grade school.
 At Western Hills High School in Fort Worth, Mrs. Jackson was a favorite teacher of his Journalism class, leading him to be the Sports Editor of the large school’s paper.
 Heading for college, Journalism was his first choice as a major.
 Not unusual for a freshman, he changed that at registration, remaining in the School of Communication as a Radio/TV/Film major.
 In his sophomore year, peers convinced him that the school of Business Administration provided a better career path.
 Finance became his final major through his completion in 1978.

-Mr. Livingston had a variety of jobs while a full-time college student, including working for a university church and for a car rental company at Austin’s Robert Mueller Airport.
+The author held a variety of jobs while a full-time college student, including working for a university church and for a car rental company at Austin’s Robert Mueller Airport.
 The second of his middle-of-the-night hotel jobs began a 10-year career with Marriott Hotels and Resorts.
 Those years began as a Night Auditor in Austin, then wove through Atlanta, DFW Airport, and Anaheim before completing his time with Marriott as a Hotel Controller in La Jolla, California.